rmall2003/BlackJack_Game/README.md

 6. Enter a username to create a new profile or load an existing one.
 7. Place your bet and enjoy the game!

-## Technologies Used 💻
-1. Python
-2. Pygame (Module in Python)
-3. JSON

 ## Snapshots
 1. **Main Menu:** User selects game mode